MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-change-log.md

 Bug fixes/improvements:
 - Improvements in Microsoft Information Protection SDK hang detection and stop throwing "Unknown hard error" dialog.
-- Fix for corrupted credentials: users will not get the alert warning that their credentials can't be decrypted and may consider manually removing credentials folder (user.zip file).
+- Fix for corrupted credentials: users will not get the alert warning that their credentials can't be decrypted and that they may consider manually removing credentials folder (user.zip file).

 ## March 2021 QFE 1